 Even the kids who were badly wounded in the fighting, children who were amputated, once they get over the acute injury and the pain kind of goes away, they really just want to play, to joke around and goof around a bit, and they seem to have forgotten all the trauma.
 It’s amazing.
 I mean, who knows long term, hopefully that will stay forgotten, but they are incredibly resilient and very tough.

-You’re the only doctor at the Mother of Mercy Hospital.
 Sometimes you have to take risks for the benefit of your patients.
-How does it feel to push the limits of your training and go outside of your comfort zone?
+How does it feel to push the limits of your training?

 I would say it’s terrifying to do that, and it’s a very uncomfortable feeling.
 There are times in my situation here when I may be performing an operation that I am not fully comfortable doing, knowing that there is no other option.
 I’ve got to make sure I weigh potentially causing more benefit than harm.
 If I think the potential for benefit is there, I’ll do it.
 It’s a very uncomfortable feeling.
 It’s also very humbling because we are reaching the end of our knowledge, and we have to acknowledge that we have limitations.
 I think it’s just trusting ourselves to God in this case, and saying, “Look– we are really trying our best and I think if we do nothing the outcome will be worse than if we try something.”
 It is still a very uncomfortable and very terrifying feeling, and not something I enjoy doing, but sometimes you have to bite the bullet.
 You have to just do it, just go ahead, and push through.
 If someone can benefit and you can help, you have to try.

 What are the biggest needs at the Mother of Mercy Hospital right now?